Affiliate links on Android Authority may earn us a commission. Learn more.

 Tile vs AirTag: Which tracking platform is right for you?

-Tile and AirTag devices work very similarly.
-These tiny gadgets can be located using Bluetooth Low Energy technology, otherwise known as BLE.
+Tile and AirTag trackers work very similarly.
+These tiny gadgets can be located using Bluetooth Low Energy technology.
 Both companies have created networks that can help find their trackers, as opposed to using more resource-intensive technologies like GPS.
 Instead, any other user can help identify a tracker within close proximity.
 The range varies, but it’s usually best at around 30-40 feet.
-If another Tile user gets close to your lost tracker at a coffee shop, it will record its location and anonymously share it with you.
+If another user gets close to your lost tracker at a coffee shop, it will record its location and anonymously share it with you.

 The fact that such close proximities are needed to locate a tracker means this is a better solution for urban or suburban settings.
 If you drop your tracker in a field or some random forest, the chances of it being located by others are slim to none.